 The basis of Christian living is reverence and love for Christ.

 Divisions undermine the witness of the church before those without Christ.
-Schism in church casts a pall on Christ.
+The schism in church casts a pall on Christ.
 People who cause division in the church should take note of the impact this has on the attitude of others toward Christ.
 Love for Jesus should make a Christian wary of representing Him poorly either before Christians or the world.
 His glory is at stake.
 Schism ricochets negatively on Him.

 Do you care what people think of Jesus?
 Do you care how you represent the family of God to the world?
 If you don’t, then that reflects on your love for the Lord.
 Look to your Lord and your love for Him before you divide the church.
 Look to your identity with Him.